simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab 2 Chat Ollama.md

 Anything we code, we should test.
 We will make a `@Test` class to ensure our Client object works as expected.

-13. **TODO-08**:  Open `src/test/java/com/example/client/AzureClientTests.java`.
+13. **TODO-08**:  Open `src/test/java/com/example/client/OllamaClientTests.java`.
 Add an annotation to define the class as a Spring Boot test.
-Annotate the class with the `@ActiveProfiles` annotation to activate the **azure** profile.
+Annotate the class with the `@ActiveProfiles` annotation to activate the **ollama** profile.

 ```
 @SpringBootTest
-@ActiveProfiles("azure")
+@ActiveProfiles("ollama")
-public class AzureClientTests {
+public class OllamaClientTests {
 ```

 14. **TODO-09:** Use the `@Autowired` annotation to inject an instance of our `AIClient`.